Kunsulyu/ISSIP_KJ/Kunsulyu Janabayeva.md

 Output:
 The innovation of cloud computing has substantially lowered barriers to accessing best-in-class IT resources.
 For example, even small businesses can leverage powerful utilities like AI, analytics, and software development platforms from leading cloud providers.
 Without massive infrastructure investments, organizations can rapidly scale usage to meet evolving needs.
 However, reliance on clouds also engenders risks.
 Storing sensitive data with third parties requires robust security and diligent access governance to prevent breaches.
 Service outages could cripple dependent operations.
 While cloud migration reduces some burdens on in-house IT teams, it demands new skills in cloud architecture, access management and capacity planning.
 If mismanaged, organizations could overpay for unused capacity allotted based on inaccurate estimates.
 Appropriately embracing the main benefits of agility and innovation, while mitigating the primary risks around security, availability and cost management will enable adopters to successfully harness the cloud computing revolution going forward.

+ - It might be improved by organizing the points into distinct sections or paragraphs for easier readability.
+Additionally, providing specific examples of potential harms or challenges could enhance the reader's understanding of the risks involved.